jimklimov/kiwi/doc/source/working_with_kiwi/xml_description.rst

 - `name`: A name for this image that must not contain spaces or `/`.

-- `schemaversion`: The version of the XML schema that should be used.
-If in doubt, use the latest available version.
+- `schemaversion`: The used version of the [KIWI] RNG schema.
+KIWI will automatically convert your image description from an older schema version to the most recent one (it will perform this only internally and won't modify your :file:`config.xml`).

 The `name` attribute will be used to create the bootloader entry, however it can be inconvenient to use as it must be POSIX-safe.
 You can therefore